GlacierProtocol/glacierprotocol.github.io/_docs/overview/key-concepts.md

 Unlike a password, a private key is not meant to be memorized.
 It is a 256-bit number, usually expressed as a 64-character hexadecimal string.
-It is important to understand that the holder of the private key is the owner of the bitcoin and, unlike traditional financial instruments, there is no legal recourse in the event of the key falling into the hands of someone else.
+It is important to understand that the holder of the private key is the holder of the bitcoin and, unlike traditional financial instruments, there is no legal recourse in the event of the key falling into the hands of someone else.
 Bitcoin is decentralized, meaning there is no company, person or entity that is liable.